greggman/HappyFunTimes/docs/changelist.md

     *   don't allow games for a different platform to be installed.

+    *   remove css `cursor: pointer` from controllers.

+        it was messing up android!?!
+WTFBBQ!

 *   0.0.39

     *   Games have context menu with "GetInfo", "Uninstall" and/or "Remove"